eq

 For the maker, service business, or "we're just getting rolling" brand.
 A site that loads fast, reads clean on mobile, and makes it obvious what you do — and how to contact or buy.

 Not a prerequisite for anything.
-If this is the right fit, great.
-If your business is still best run through Facebook drops, auctions, or DMs — we’ll tell you that too.
+If Facebook drops and DMs are working — we'll tell you that too.

 Warm take: if people don't trust you in the first 10 seconds, nothing else matters.